-This room, the largest in the Palace, is used for large dinners and large assemblies, notably the mass oath takings of public officials and the annual Independence Day Vin d’Honour.
+This room, the largest in the Palace, is used for large dinners and large assemblies, notably the mass oath takings of public officials and the annual Vin d’Honneur.
 Orchestras sometimes play from the minstrels’ galleries at the two ends of the hall.
+This is the room where the lying-in-state of former Presidents is held.
+On February 25, 1986, President Ferdinand E. Marcos took his oath of office here before addressing the public from the balcony of Maharlika (now Kalayaan) Hall.

 Three large wood and glass chandeliers illuminate the hall.
 Carved and installed in 1979 by the famous Juan Flores of Betis, Pampanga, the chandeliers are masterpieces of Philippine artistry in wood.